Statue D-Day Piper Bill Millin

 By Alexander Braun February 3, 2025

-This post describes the establishment and work of US NGO Benjamin to identify Jewish soldiers buried in US war cemeteries under a Latin cross.
+The establishment and mission of US NGO Benjamin to identify Jewish soldiers buried in US war cemeteries under a Latin cross.

 Elizabeth Richardson 1944.